Get the agreement

 A funding instrument that resolves

-A SAFR™ is a claim that grows on a fixed schedule and settles in cash each quarter, or converts to equity, with verified numbers published on the same calendar every year.
+A SAFR™ is a claim that grows on a published schedule, elected once at issuance, and settles in cash each quarter, or converts to equity, with verified numbers published on the same calendar every year.
 No maturity date to default against.
 No valuation to argue over.
 A cap, so it cannot run away from you.

 If you are a founder